Fastiraz/whoami/README.md

 - Creation of a trained AI that can attack systems and interact with private and offensive documentations.
 - Creation of a weapon detection and alerting system with cameras.
 - Development of a botnet c2 in language C.
-- Contribute to Exegol for a secret feature and add feature to the wrapper.
+- Contribute to Exegol for a secret feature
+- Contribute to Exegol to add GPU support to the wrapper.
 - Setting up a private cloud for the french National Police and Gendarmerie.
 - Carrying out an intrusion test on an internal product.
 - Creation of a software enabling several attacks to be launched via a GUI in C# and .NET framework.